 Although many activities in the marine environment are licensable under the Marine and Coastal Access Act 2009, many low risk or otherwise well-controlled activities were made exempt through The Marine Licensing (Exempted Activities) Order 2011 and further exemptions were added by The Marine Licensing (Exempted Activities) (Amendment) Order 2013.

-are split into three categories:
+For clubs undertaking maintenance and other works, the Exempted activities are split into three categories:

 The MMO requires operators undertaking some exempted activities to notify the MMO through their Marine Case Management System.
 You will need to register to create an account, then once you have logged into your "workbasket" click "Application Hub" from the menu on the left of the page and then select "Notify MMO of an exempt activity".
-Please contact the RYA Planning and Environmental Team on 02380 604223 or on email@example.com if you would like help completing this form.
+Please contact the RYA Planning and Sustainability Team on 02380 604223 or on email@example.com if you would like help completing this form.

 There is no fee for exempted activities.
 We have been advised by the MMO that notifications need to be submitted on an annual basis for example for laying temporary race marks, and should not be used for longer-term activities.
 For further information about exemptions, visit the MMO website or speak to an MMO case officer about your works on 0300 123 1032.